 The first step of the NIST analysis consists of structuring the management of cyber risks around five functions:

-1 / Identifying the critical assets of the company, in order to prioritise the actions.
+1 / Identifying the critical assets of the company, in order to prioritize the actions.
 This identification must relate to processes, systems, and valuable resources.
 NIST version 1.1 also implies sifting through the supply chain and stakeholders.

 2 / Protecting the structure from cyber threats.
 This approach involves raising awareness and leading training, but also implementing software and protective technology to mitigate or prevent any risk to systems containing sensitive data.